hikari-ongaku/hikari-ongaku/docs/index.md

 # Home

-Welcome to the documentation for **hikari-ongaku**, a library, that handles the discord voice server for you.
+Welcome to the documentation for **hikari-ongaku**, a library that allows you to play music from a lavalink server, to your discord server!

 <br>